Inmate & Jail stories

 “Yo, yo, baby girl, it be like dis, I don’t do drugs.
 It ain't me,” he said animatedly shaking his head.
 “I ain't saying some people in there not doing drugs, I jus saying, it ain't me.”

 I’m very familiar with the game of verbal distraction.
 It is a con man’s go-to move.
 He’s trying to divert the question and answer.
-I say again, “Alex, no one said you or anyone in Burger King is doing drugs.
+I say again, “Alex, no one said you or anyone in there is doing drugs.
 They charged you with distribution.
 That means they are accusing you of selling them, not doing them.”

 “Well, I don’t care what day be saying, it ain't me.”